Avuerro/NaturalComputing/Project/README.md

 Before running any notebook, the notebook ```preprocessing.ipynb``` should be executed, since this notebook makes sure the correct data is downloaded, preprocessed and saved.
 In this notebook, there is a global parameter named `DATASET`, which can be set to `MNIST` or `Fashion-MNIST`, depending on which dataset you want to download and preprocess.

+After this, using this repo is simply a matter of running any of the notebooks, depending on which method and dataset you want to run.

 ## Screenshots of System Behavior